Tyne–Wear derby: Football rivalry

-In 1979, Sunderland won 4–1 at Newcastle, with Gary Rowell (who was born in Seaham, County Durham) scoring a hat-trick.
+In 1979, Sunderland won 4–1 at Newcastle, with Gary Rowell (who was born in Sunderland, County Durham) scoring a hat-trick.
 On New Year's Day 1985, Newcastle-born Peter Beardsley scored a hat trick in Newcastle's 3–1 victory in the fixture.

 In 1990, the sides met in a Second Division play off semi final dubbed 'the biggest Tyne–Wear derby in history'.
 The first leg at Roker Park ended goalless after Sunderland missed a penalty; however they then won the second leg 2–0 at St James' Park.
 Towards the end of the second leg, some Newcastle fans invaded the pitch in the hope of forcing an abandonment.
 However, the game was resumed and Sunderland completed the win.
 Sunderland went on lose the final to Swindon Town, but were still promoted due to financial irregularities at Swindon.

 In a memorable derby on 25 August 1999, Newcastle manager Ruud Gullit dropped leading scorers Alan Shearer and Duncan Ferguson to the bench.
 Sunderland went on to win 2–1 at St. James' Park thanks to goals from Kevin Phillips and Niall Quinn, and in the face of outrage from Newcastle fans, Gullit quit before their next match.
 Sunderland repeated the feat a year later, in a match remembered for Sunderland goalkeeper Thomas Sørensen saving a Shearer penalty.